mongodb/docs/source/includes/deprecated-definition.rst

 .. note::

-   MongoDB marks a version as deprecated when we no longer support it.
-   While a deprecated version might still work with the corresponding
+   A deprecated version still works with the corresponding |onprem|
-   |onprem| release, we will remove the support for this version in the
+   release, but we will remove the support for this version in the next release. |mdb-support| recommends migrating to a supported version to avoid potential incompatibility issues.
-   future. |mdb-support| doesn't recommend using this version and provides limited assistance for using this version with |onprem|.

    To learn more, see `MongoDB Legacy Support Policy
    <https://www.mongodb.com/legal/support-policy/legacy>`__ and